rmsalinas/aruco_nano/README.md

 ## 🔖 License

-This project is licensed under the Apache License 2.0.
-You can freely use the code in your commercial products.
+This project is licensed under the MIT License.

 ## Acknowledgments